Seanhui2000/AWS-Projects/word-press/README.md

 ## Deploying a HA WordPress Website using AWS

-In this project, I will show my step-by-step process of deploying a fully functioning WordPress Website using the following services: RDS, EC2, VPC, EBS, ASG, Load Balancers, Security Groups, and CloudFormation.
+In this project, I will show my step-by-step process of deploying a fully functioning WordPress Website that is hosted on Amazon EC2, connected with Amazon RDS database, and is publicly accessible over the internet.
+This projects uses the following services: RDS, EC2, VPC, EBS, ASG, Load Balancers, Security Groups, and CloudFormation.

 ------
 First and foremost, WordPress needs to be installed in the directory.
 Using the terminal, we can achieve this easily by using the following commands: